Aakash-agnan001/TaskScheduler/README.md

 $ make
 $ open scheduler.app
 ```
+Make sure to change the file path of the `data.txt` file in `mainwindow.cpp`.

 ## For Windows
 Clone the project recursively to include the GTEST submodule for unit testing